Applicant led - NERC

 Urgency grants offer fast-track support to respond quickly to short-lived and unexpected research opportunities that would result in a missed opportunity to collect valuable data should you conform to other available funding opportunities.

-These may be events affecting the environment created by the occurrence of sporadic natural events such as (but limited to):
+These may be events affecting the environment created by the occurrence of sporadic events such as (but limited to):

 • earthquakes